 - Is it difficult to put on your eye makeup?

 Causes of Ptosis (Eyelid Droopiness) and Why You Might Need Eye Lid Surgery (Upper or Lower Blepharoplasty)

 Ptosis can be caused by several reasons and sometimes babies are even born with droopy eyelids.

-Often times adults develop the condition later in life as it can be attributed to muscle weakening due to the aging process.
+Often times adults develop the condition later in life.
+In fact, it can be attributed to muscle weakening due to the ageing process.